beatrice57/ppche2-2025/README.rst

 subcorpora (Middle English, Early Modern English, and Mddern British English).
 For the last two subcorpora, lemmatized versions of the parsed texts exist, but they are not part of the release.
-The lemmatization-patch directory of this repository contains scripts with instructions that allow you to generate lemmatized versions on the basis of the parsed files in the release.
+The /lemmatization-related/patch directory of this repository contains scripts with instructions that allow you to generate lemmatized versions on the basis of the parsed files in the release.
+You will need to download the entire ppche2-2025 repository to gain access.
 The instructions cover only the patching process.
 Information about the lemmatization itself is available at https://www.ling.upenn.edu/~beatrice/corpus-ling/annotation-2022/lemmatization.html (see also https://github.com/beatrice57/annotation-guidelines-for-ppche/blob/main/lemmatization.html).